idorocodes/paxify-backend/README.md

 ## 📖 API Documentation

 Interactive API documentation is available at `/api-docs` when the server is running.
+Note: the API uses a versioned base path of `/api/v1` — most endpoints are mounted under this prefix.
 The documentation includes:

 - Complete API reference with request/response schemas
-- Interactive testing interface
+- Interactive testing interface (Try it out will use the server base URL shown in the docs)
 - Authentication requirements
 - Error response examples
 - Data validation rules

-Key endpoints documented:
+Key endpoints documented (all are prefixed with `/api/v1`):
-- `GET /` - Health check
+- `GET /api/v1/health` - Health check
-- `POST /registerstudent` - Student registration
+- `POST /api/v1/student/register` - Student registration
-- `POST /loginstudent` - Student authentication
+- `POST /api/v1/student/login` - Student authentication
-- `POST /forgotpassword` - Password reset request
+- `POST /api/v1/auth/forgot-password` - Password reset request

 ## 🗂 API Endpoints